About This Program

 The remaining balance of tuition after the registration fee can be divided into weekly or bi-weekly payments and will be paid throughout the duration of the program.
 The student must pay off their tuition payment prior to graduation.
 A late fee of $25 is applied to past due accounts.
 For more information on payment plans, contact the Registrar at 877-219-5420.

-Students who cancel within 3 business days of enrollment will get a full refund of all monies paid, including registration fees.
+Students who cancel within three business days of enrollment will get a full refund of all monies paid, including registration fees.

-When a student withdraws from the school after their scheduled program has begun, he/she should complete and submit a student withdraw from the Chief Academic Officer.
+When a student withdraws from the school after the scheduled program has begun, he/she should complete and submit a student withdrawal to the Registrar.
+Refunds will be released to the student or third-party payer and will be calculated by the following formula: